Poor George Stinney

 “From time to time, we have been called to look back to examine our still recent history and correct injustice where possible, I think of no greater fundamental injustice.”

 “They have cleared George's name, they cleared his name”, said Amie.

 Stinney’s sibling Katherine Robinson said, “it was like a dark cloud that moved away.”
-Finally after seven decades, a group of attorneys took almost an year to overturn the judgement.
+Finally, after seven decades, a group of attorneys took almost a year to overturn the judgment.